OpenTails/CRUMPET-Android/README.md

 ```
 and a Home Move: TAILHM

-There are 6 built in LED patterns
+There are 6 built in LED patterns.

 ### LED PATTERNS
 ```